Irys-xyz/Irys-docs/pages/developer-docs/tags.md

 Tags can be used to:

 -   Categorize transactions, making it easier to search for and retrieve relevant information using [GraphQL](/developer-docs/graphql)
--   Build provenance chains for [Proof Of Provenance](/overview/solutions/proof-of-provenance) applications
+-   Build provenance chains for [Strong Provenance](/learn/strong-provenance) applications
 -   Inform web browsers how to render image files

 ## Content-Type